rsaballos/MTDGderivative-structures/README.md

 4. Using data mining techniques to identify descriptors for ion order.

 For more detailed information please refer to the README.pdf

+If you use this software please make sure to cite the following paper:
+Nenian Charles, Richard J. Saballos, and James M. Rondinelli, "Structural Diversity from Anion Order in Heteroanionic Materials" Chemistry of Materials 2018 30 (10), 3528-3537